-The continuing spread of the COVID-19 pandemic may also result in the inability of our suppliers to deliver drug product or raw materials on a timely basis, if at all, or result in increased costs or expenses.
-Facility shutdowns or operational restrictions imposed by government-imposed mandates could result in supply disruptions that could impact the availability of drug product for our clinical trials as well as our commercialized products.
-For instance, certain of our third party manufacturers or suppliers have prioritized and allocated more resources and capacity to supply drug product or raw materials to other companies engaged in the study of potential treatments or vaccinations for COVID-19, which may result in delays or shortages in supply of such product or materials to us.
+We have experienced delays in delivery of ancillary clinical trial materials due to government-imposed mandates and other restrictions from COVID-19 and may in the future experience delays or interruptions in supply of drug product or raw materials, or incur increased costs or expenses.
+For instance, the Presidential Executive Order invoking the Defense Production Act of 1950 has caused certain of our third party manufacturers or suppliers to prioritize and allocate more resources and capacity to supply materials to other companies engaged in the study of treatments or vaccinations for COVID-19, which has resulted in delays or shortages in supply of such materials to us.
 Any of these events could adversely impact our clinical trial activities and our ability to meet commercial demand for our product and product candidates and result in loss of revenue.
 In response to these events, we are currently seeking alternative sources of supply of drug product or raw materials in an attempt to avoid future potential delays in supply of product, which may result in additional expenses.
+We may also experience interruptions or delays in sourcing equipment, materials and resources related to construction of our gene therapy manufacturing facility as a result of COVID-19, which could delay the anticipated timing for completion of the plant or result in significant additional expenses.

 In an effort to protect the health of our employees, their families and our communities, and in accordance with shelter-in-place direction from state and local government authorities, we have restricted access to our facilities to personnel and third parties who must perform critical activities that must be completed on-site, limited the number of such personnel that can be present at our facilities at any one time, and requested that most of our personnel work remotely, including significant limitations on access to our laboratory space.
-The effects of the shelter-in-place and our remote working policies may negatively impact productivity and disrupt our business operations.
-Further, notwithstanding these measures, the COVID-19 pandemic could affect the health and availability of our workforce, including members of our management.
-If members of our management and other key personnel in critical functions across our organization are unable to perform their duties or have limited availability due to illness from COVID-19, we may not be able to execute on our business strategy and/or our operations may be negatively impacted.
-Further, despite the safety protocols we may implement, employees may still contract COVID-19 at the workplace if and when we ease restrictions to our facilities and our employees return to work on-site.
+As vaccines against COVID-19 become more widely available, we plan to ease restrictions to our facilities and allow our employees to return to work on-site.
+The safety protocols we implement as our employees return to work may not prevent employees from contracting COVID-19.
+If members of our management and other key personnel in critical functions across our organization are unable to perform their duties or have limited availability due to illness from COVID-19, we may not be able to execute on our business strategy and/or our operations may be negatively impacted. .
 The magnitude of the adverse effect on our business operations will depend, in part, on the length and severity of the restrictions and other limitations on our ability to conduct our business in the ordinary course.